cmu-delphi/www-main/README.md

 ### Create new blog file

 Create a new file `content/blog` with a naming convention of `YYYY-MM-DD-short-title.Rmd`.
 The date is the creation date.
-Copy the template post or another example to start with. *Note*: Starting the file with an underscore (e.g. `_2021-04-20-jj-vaccine.Rmd`), will prohibit that this file is automatically checked by the Github Action CI.
-This should only be used in case private data is used and thus the public CI cannot built this post.
+Copy the template post or another example to start with. *Note*: Starting the file with an underscore (e.g. `_2021-04-20-jj-vaccine.Rmd`), will stop this file from being automatically checked by the Github Action CI.
+Only do this when the public CI cannot build this post, if for example private data is used.

 In case you use new dependencies don't forget to either edit `environment.yml` or `dependencies.R`.
 A Github action should run when Rmd files changes so it will verify that the blog post can be built.